wladyjvr/WhatsAllApp/README.md

 ### Show only active accounts
 I've implemented a checkbox to disable displaying inactive or non-existing accounts.

+### Enter custom numbers
+You can now enter a comma separated list of numbers to iterate over instead of a hard range.

 ## Warning
 This extension has the permission to read from your WhatsApp Web screen.
 As you can see in the source code, that permission is not used in a bad way.
 But, take care if you download this extension from anywhere else but this repo!